-Dr. Gore is Associate Professor at the University of Washington, as well as a clinician, surgeon and researcher who specializes in urologic oncology and general urology.
+Dr. Nyame is Assistant Professor at the University of Washington, as well as a surgeon, researcher, educator, and patient advocate who specializes in urologic oncology and general urology.
 His research interest is in healthcare disparities in urologic cancers.

 Dr. Hannon is the Director of the Health Promotion Research Center, a CDC-funded Prevention Research Center.
 Her research focuses on dissemination and implementation research, with an emphasis on cancer screening and workplace health promotion.

 Dr. Lion is an Assistant Professor in the Department of Pediatrics at the University of Washington School of Medicine.
 She also practices General Pediatrics at Seattle Children's Hospital.

 Dr. Parker is an assistant professor in the Department of Psychiatry and Behavioral Sciences at the University of Washington School of Medicine.
 She also serves as Associate Director of the Indigenous Wellness Research Institute Community Engagement and Outreach Core.

 Dr. Schwartz is a Professor of Epidemiology at the University of Washington.
 His research centers on genetic, lifestyle and environmental determinants of neoplasia and its sequelae.